 The responsibility on my shoulders and effort to keep that “elliptical” going week after week can be intense.

 Compared to a private school, homeschooling it is a drop in the bucket.
 But compared to a free public school – it will bend your budget.

-Between curriculum, co-op expenses, supplies, and field trips, we have spent thousands of dollars over the past few years.
+Between curriculum, co-op expenses, supplies, and field trips, we have spent thousands of dollars over the years.

 We have had to become very intentional about our budget and choices so that we can afford homeschooling for our three girls.

 I will admit that I have thought about how nice it must be for my neighbors.
 They just scoot their kids out the door and they walk down the street to the public school – free classes, free books, free, free, free.

 But then I remember that we don’t have to buy book bags, lunch boxes, all the stuff on that ridiculously long school supplies list, donations to all the fundraisers, and we don’t have to deal with buying “school clothes and shoes.”